 By doing so, they are resolving the concerns of prior customers and eliminating the possibility of future negative reviews related to this issue at hand.

-We suggest assessing what is in your control.
-Sometimes negative comments can be extreme and unreasonable, but others may ask for simple changes.
+We suggest assessing and addressing what’s in your business’s control.
+Sometimes negative comments can be extreme and unreasonable, but others may ask for simple, doable changes.

-Address the changes that have the biggest influence on your business and are within your realm of fixing!
+Address the changes that have the biggest influence on your business and are within your resources to improve.

-Because managing your business's reviews can be difficult, our team is here to help.
-We have a group of experienced professionals who are focused on providing guidance and feedback in these circumstances and many others regarding your business’s reviews.
+Because managing your business's reviews can be difficult, RevLocal is here to help.
+We have a group of experienced digital marketing experts who specialize in providing guidance and feedback for review management.